polypheny/Polypheny-JDBC-Driver/README.md

 # Polypheny JDBC Driver

-This repository contains a standards-compliant JDBC driver for Polypheny-DB.
+This repository contains a standards-compliant JDBC driver for Polypheny.

 ## Getting Started